Treatment of Rosacea

 Oral Medications

-Non-Pharmacological Therapy
+Non-Pharmacological Therapies

-Light Therapy and Laser Treatment
+Light and Laser Therapy

-Surgical and Aesthetic Treatments
+Surgical and Cosmetic Procedures

 Lifestyle Management

-• Avoid high-temperature environments: Hot foods, saunas may trigger flushing.
+• Avoid high-temperature environments: hot foods, saunas may trigger flushing

-• Dietary adjustments: Reduce intake of spicy foods, alcohol, and fermented products.
+• Dietary adjustments: reduce intake of spicy foods, alcohol, and fermented products

-Future Treatment Directions
+Future Directions in Treatment

 When to Consult a Specialist